maurodec/maurodec.github.io/content/blog/ripple.md

 ## Conclusion

-Replicating what Google did with Material Design on iOS was rather straightforward.
-The implementation is pretty short and easy to follow and can be added to any application quite easily.
+Replicating what Google did with Material Design on iOS was pretty straightforward.
+All it took was creating two `CABasicAnimation` and adding them to a new sublayer in the desired `UIView`.
+Categories in Objective-C (or Extensions in Swift) also help make the core more generic and easier to use.